Geoffrey de Mandeville, 1st Earl of Essex: Early career

 He succeeded his father, William, sometime before 1129, possibly as early as 1116.
 A key portion of the family patrimony in Essex was in the King's hands.
-William had incurred a debt to the crown, perhaps in part due to a large fine levied in 1101 by Henry I due to his displeasure at the escape of the important political prisoner, Ranulph Flambard, when William was in charge of the Tower of London.
+William had incurred a debt to the crown, perhaps in part due to a large fine levied in 1101 by Henry I due to his displeasure at the escape of the important political prisoner Ranulph Flambard while William was in charge of the Tower of London.
 The King also held the substantial estate of Geoffrey's maternal grandfather Eudo le Dapifer to which Geoffrey laid claim.

-Geoffrey gained Eudo's lands and his father's offices during the shifting tides of fortunes of the two competitors for the English throne after King Henry I's death in 1135.
+Geoffrey gained Eudo's lands and his father's offices during the shifting tides of fortunes of the two competitors for the English throne after Henry I's death in 1135.
 He initially supported Stephen, who sometime in 1140 (most likely May of that year) made him Earl of Essex.
-By 1140 or 1141 Stephen had returned to him the lucrative manors in Essex.
+By 1140 or 1141, King Stephen had returned to him the lucrative manors in Essex.

 He founded a Benedictine priory (later Walden Abbey) at Walden, Essex and constructed a castle there.
 He also contributed to Hurley Priory in Berkshire, which had been founded by his grandfather Geoffrey de Mandeville I.

 After the defeat and capture of Stephen at Lincoln early in 1141, Earl Geoffrey, like many barons, acknowledged Stephen's rival Empress Matilda as his sovereign lady.
 She confirmed his custody of the Tower, forgave the large debts his father had incurred to the crown, granted him the Norman lands of Eudo le Dapifer, and appointed him Sheriff of Essex and Hertfordshire, Middlesex and London.

 When Stephen was released in December of that year, Earl Geoffrey returned to his original allegiance.
 There has been much scholarly debate over the dating of the charters he received from King Stephen and Empress Matilda.
 Depending on the order and timing of those documents, either Geoffrey appears to have been playing off one against the other to get what he wanted or his support was courted by the rival claimants to the throne.
 The king arrested the earl in 1143 and, threatened with execution, Geoffrey surrendered his castles of Pleshey and Saffron Walden as well as custody of the Tower of London to Stephen.
 In reaction, Earl Geoffrey launched a rebellion.